MCGrad: Multicalibration at Web Scale

 Looper also monitors area under the \emph{precision-recall curve (PRAUC)} on online production data.
 PRAUC improved on $24$ of the $27$ models and was neutral on the rest.
 Due to data retention, we are able to calculate the exact PRAUC for four of the $27$ Looper models for which we most recently deployed \ourmethod{}, as well as the Brier score~\cite{brier1950verification}.
 Table~\ref{tab:looper_results} summarizes the results on those models.

 \paragraph{\textbf{\textsc{MLplatform\#2} Results.}}

 This ML training platform is widely used at Meta.
 ML model training scripts on this platform define the training set, a validation set, the test set, the ML model architecture, and the set of model evaluation metrics.
-The ML platform allows running an \emph{evaluation flow} that trains the model on the training set and evaluates the model on the test set using the specified set of evaluation metrics, or an \emph{publish flow} that prepares an API endpoint that can generate predictions for live production traffic.
-We integrated \ourmethod{} into the evaluation flow so that we obtain an additional set of evaluation results for a variant of the model that is calibrated using \ourmethod{}.
+The ML platform allows running an \emph{evaluation flow} that trains the model on the training set and evaluates the model on the test set using the specified set of evaluation metrics, or a \emph{publish flow} that prepares an API endpoint that can generate predictions for live production traffic.
+We integrated \ourmethod{} into the evaluation flow so that we obtain an additional set of evaluation results for \ourmethod{}.